Skip to main content

 Pinyon Plain Mine

-This permit of interest online resource provides interested parties easy access to information about the Pinyon Plain Mine, owned by Energy Fuels Resources (USA) Inc. (EFRI), formerly Canyon Mine.
+This site/facility of interest online resource provides interested parties easy access to permits and documents for Pinyon Plain Mine, owned by Energy Fuels Resources (USA) Inc. (EFRI), formerly Canyon Mine.

 Compliance Reports